 If you are divorcing, have not worked during your marriage or wish to embark on a more profitable career, a vocational evaluation is an opportunity for you to plan for your future.

-Contact us at Hallier Lawrence to help with your vocational evaluation and your long-term financial well-being.
+Contact us at Hallier Stearns PLC to help with your vocational evaluation and your long-term financial well-being.